 What Makes it Special: The menu here is expansive.
 Enjoy a wide variety of poolside bites, from sushi platters to hamburgers.

 Image source: rackcdn.com

 It’s not the most grandiose or spectacular choice in Saigon, but it’s a solid pick for a dip and a leisurely nap on a shaded deck chair.
 The depth is a consistent 1.22 metres (4 feet), and it’s definitely long enough to do some quality laps.
-While you can’t organise your next pool party here, as the attendants say this isn’t possible, it’s a good choice for your next personal day.
+While pool parties aren’t allowed, it’s well-suited for solo visitors or a small group of friends.